-The Turkana tribe, which is the second largest pastoralist community in Kenya after the Maasais, lives in small dwellings made from palm leaves, wood, and animal skins near the shores of Lake Turkana, one of the harshest and most inhospitable places on Earth.
+The Turkana tribe, which is the second largest pastoralist community in Kenya, Africa, after the Maasais, lives in small dwellings made from palm leaves, wood, and animal skins near the shores of Lake Turkana, one of the harshest and most inhospitable places on Earth.

 In this area, bordered by South Sudan to the north, Ethiopia to the east and Uganda to the west, daytime temperatures regularly climb to 45 degrees Celsius (113 degrees Fahrenheit), and the ground is dotted with black volcanic rocks.